Discipline: Analytics

 ADVANCE is a powerful web portal dashboard that allows users to analyze and visualize electronic data in a variety of ways.
 Any database can be configured to display in an ADVANCE dashboard.

-Currently the eCite, eCrash, eWeight and ULTRA databases have been put into ADVANCE.
+Currently the eCite, eCrash, and eWeight databases have been put into ADVANCE.
 Other databases will be added.

 ADVANCE was developed through sponsorship from the Alabama Criminal Justice Information Center and the Alabama Office of Highway Safety.
 ADVANCE is individually password protected for use by law enforcement personnel.